Communities in Partnership Webinar Series

 Treating COVID-19: What you need to know about treatment options for you, your family, and community

-The North Carolina team of the Community Engagement Alliance (CEAL) Against COVID-19 Disparities initiative, with funding from the National Institutes of Health (NIH), hosted a webinar learn about COVID-19 treatment options and to discuss the differences between the various COVID-19 vaccines that are currently available.
+The North Carolina team of the Community Engagement Alliance (CEAL) Against COVID-19 Disparities initiative, with funding from the National Institutes of Health (NIH), hosted a webinar about COVID-19 treatment options and covered the differences between the various COVID-19 vaccines that are currently available.

 Vaccines are here: Now what?
 What to expect as vaccines become widely available